AuditOps/auditops-sdk/docs/providers/aws/getting-started.md

+# AWS Setup Guide
+This guide walks you through how to run your first AWS audit using the AuditOps-SDK.

-# Resources
+## Resources
 - **Example Report**: [Link](/examples/summary_mode/AWS%20Audit%20Report%20(Summary%20Mode).pdf)
 - **FAQs**: [Link](/docs/general/faqs.md)

-# AWS Setup Guide

-This guide walks you through running your first AWS audit with AuditOps.

-The setup consists of four steps:

-1. Environment Setup (install Python, Pip, and AWS CLI)
-2. Configure AWS access
-3. Run your first audit
-4. Review the generated reports

-Once you've run your fist scan, try customizing the audit (adding exclusions, uploading to audit servers, etc)

----

-# Prerequisites
+## Prerequisites
 Before you begin, you'll need:
+- Required: Python 3.11 or later

-- An AWS account
+- Optional: An AWS account
-- An IAM user (or an IAM Identity Center user) with the required permissions
+- Optional: An IAM user (or an IAM Identity Center user) with the required permissions
-    - Feel free to use [training.itauditguy.com](https://training.itauditguy.com).
-Using this form creates an IAM user in the IT Audit Guy sandbox AWS account.
+- **NOTE:** If you don't have an AWS account, you can create an IAM user in the IT Audit Guy sandbox environment.
-- Python 3.11 or later
+    - Use [training.itauditguy.com](https://training.itauditguy.com) to receive your credentials!

 ---

-# 1. Environment Setup
+## 1. Environment Setup

-## Verify Python, Pip, and AWS CLI is installed
+### Verify Python, Pip, and AWS CLI is installed
 If any of the verification steps below fail, please check out the [Prerequisite Instruction](/docs/general/prerequisites.md).

 Verify Python is installed: